Help Me Trust You

 But Nathan became ill and I couldn’t fix it.

-Today I allowed my mind to wander back through the years of pain that Nathan suffered, and what he “must have felt”, and the grief was excruciating.
-Undoubtedly, the carefully placed sutures in my wounded heart all broke free.
+In my early years of loss, I often allowed my mind to wander back through the years of pain that Nathan suffered, and what he “must have felt”, and the grief was excruciating.
+Undoubtedly, the carefully placed sutures in my wounded heart would all break free.
 Do you ever go there?
 Did your child suffer treatments for their illness, pain from the accident, horrible consequences from someone else’s actions, or some other type of pain?
 Do you let yourself contemplate what they may have felt and thought?

-As I tried to put myself in Nathan’s shoes, a not-so-subtle voice chided me and I knew I was wrong.
+But as I tried to put myself in Nathan’s shoes, a not-so-subtle voice would chide me and I knew I was wrong.

 Didn’t you constantly pray that I would comfort Nathan?
 That I would hold him?

-When the phone rang on that Saturday morning in March five years ago, and I knew that Nathan was gone, I cried out to the Lord; Jesus, help me trust You!
+When the phone rang on that Saturday morning in March more than nine years ago and I knew that Nathan was gone, I cried out to the Lord; Jesus, help me trust You!

 That has often been my prayer and will continue to be.
 Would you join me today in making that your prayer too?
 It’s powerful because when we trust Him, our souls are comforted, our minds are strengthened, and we can experience an intimacy with God as never before.